Merit Protection Boards

 In addition the Merit Protection Boards run an extensive program of training in the principles of merit and equity for executive class, principals, teachers, education support class employees, executive officers, public servants, allied health and nurses.
 These programs are offered in metropolitan and country locations.

-The Annual Reports of the Merit Protection Boards and the Disciplinary Appeals Boards are contained within the Department of Education and Training's Annual Reports.
+The Annual Reports of the Merit Protection Boards and the Disciplinary Appeals Boards are contained within the Department of Education and Training's Annual Reports and commence on the page numbers listed below.
 The Department's Annual Reports are available here